Thank you for your interest in applying to one of our graduate programs:

 Finally, the Rackham Graduate School requires the submission of one set of official transcripts from your degree-granting undergraduate institution only.
 Instructions for submitting official transcripts to Rackham and the option of submitting electronic copies of official transcripts can be found here.

-Hard copies of official transcripts should be mailed to:
+Hard copies of official transcripts should be mailed only to:

 University of Michigan